bvbohnen/x4-projects/Readme.md

   - Call Create_Menu to open a new menu, closing any others.
   - Fill the menu with rows and widgets, specifying callback cues.
   - Callback cues will be signalled on player input.
+  - Access through a trigger condition of your choice.

 * Options menu
   - Call Register_Options_Menu to register your menu with the backend.
-  - Create a cue which will fill in the menu when the player opens the menu.
+  - Create a cue which will make the rows and widgets as above.
-  - Fill the menu with rows and widgets, specifying callback cues.
-  - Complete the menu with a call to Display_Menu.
-  - Callback cues will be signalled on player input.
+  - Set the above cue as the onOpen callback target during registration.
+  - Access through the "Extension Options" page of the main menu.

 ### Examples